nataliatam/summer-reu/README.md

 that are eventually going to be laid down (not the actual last leaf in the overall path though).

-    5. Plotting the UEs in blue and the other recommended wireless cells in red on Google Maps using markers!
+    5. Creates an HMTL file of the UEs in blue and the other recommended wireless cells in red on Google Maps using markers!